No Other Life by Brian Moore

 Ulysses by James Joyce, edited by Jeri Johnson

-Reflections on James Joyce: Stuart Gilbert’s Paris Journal edited by Thomas F. Staley, by Randolph Lewis
+Reflections on James Joyce: Stuart Gilbert’s Paris Journal edited by Thomas F. Staley and Randolph Lewis

 Only Words by Catherine A. MacKinnon